gopejavi/geb-spock-e2e/readme.md

 1. If you don't have it already, install Docker.
 2. With Docker installed (or from the Docker Terminal in Windows) run:
 `docker run -p 80:80 -p 3306:3306 --name vokuro_container gopejavi/vokuro`.
-Be sure where the Vokuro project is running.
-Try 127.0.0.1 or 192.168.99.100.
+Be sure where the Vokuro project is running: try 127.0.0.1 in your browser (if not, 192.168.99.100).
 You will see a web named Vokuro.
-After the server is up you can close it safely with Ctrl+C, it will be still up.
-4. Clone this project (tests can be launched locally) or download the Docker containing it and ssh into it.
+4. Clone this project (tests can be launched locally).
-5. Run the tests.
-In the root of the project, `.../geb-spock-e2e`:
+5. Run the tests: in the root of the project, `.../geb-spock-e2e`, execute:
-`./gradlew -P baseUrl=http://VOKURO_IP chromeTest` where YOUR_IP is the IP where you see your Vokuro web.
-It is important to specify the IP as the fixtures for tests need to be reset and Mysql will need that data.
+`./gradlew -P baseUrl=http://VOKURO_IP BROWSER_TEST` where VOKURO_IP is the IP where you see your Vokuro web and BROWSER_TEST is `chromeTest`, `firefoxTest` or `chromeHeadlessTest`.
-6. After the tests are run, you can find the reports in `.../geb-spock-e2e/build/spock-reports/index.html`

-You can use chromeTest, firefoxTest or chromeHeadlessTest.
 This last one will launch the tests on Chrome without rendering the windows on screen.
 Very useful for continuous integration based on Linux distros without GUI.
+6. After the tests are run, you can find the reports in `.../geb-spock-e2e/build/spock-reports/index.html`

 You can also run particular tests by name or by definiction, using for example:
 `./gradlew --info -P baseUrl=http://VOKURO_IP chromeTest --tests *CreateUser*`